-10. Long & Short Strangles:
+10. Long & Short Strangles

-The strangle is similar to the straddle but the only difference between them is that- in a straddle, we are required to buy call and put options of the ATM strike price whereas the strangle involves buying OTM call and put options.
+The options strategies strangle is similar to the straddle but the only difference between them is that- in a straddle, we are required to buy call and put options of the ATM strike price whereas the strangle involves buying OTM call and put options.